Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Conclusion

 \section{Conclusion}

-The paper's central result is that the orientation boundary admits a precise structural diagnosis.
-In the language of the trilogy, that boundary is the \emph{failure floor}: the condition under which no proof system can produce a sound termination verdict without either a W1 construction that imports global comparison structure or a W2 confession that projects away the duplicating dimension under external license.
-Below the floor, the only honest outputs are typed abstentions.
-Above it, the escape routes are mechanically characterized.
-The boundary established in the companion development is not merely a finite KO7-local list of blocked methods.
-It is a mechanically delineated schema-level frontier for the step-duplicating recursor: direct whole-term families and duplication-sensitive comparators fail under reusable pump, transparency, and projection barriers; construction-style witness extractors and confession-style escape theorems make the frontier explicit; and KO7 is the flagship certified specialization.
+The paper's central result is that the orientation boundary admits a structural diagnosis.
+In the language of the trilogy, that boundary is the \emph{failure floor}: the condition under which a sound termination verdict requires either a W1 construction that imports global comparison structure or a W2 confession that projects away the duplicating dimension under external license.
+Below the floor, the admissible outputs in this taxonomy are typed abstentions.
+Above it, the escape routes are theorem-backed.
+The boundary established in the companion development is a theorem-backed schema-level frontier for the step-duplicating recursor rather than only a finite KO7-local list of blocked methods: direct whole-term families and duplication-sensitive comparators fail under reusable pump, transparency, and projection barriers; construction-style witness extractors and confession-style escape theorems make the frontier explicit; and KO7 is the canonical certified specialization.
 In the vocabulary of this paper, that boundary is the event $\operatorname{OB}_{\mathrm{PRC}}(x)=1$, i.e.\ $\kappa^*_{\mathfrak L_{\mathrm{PRC}}}(x)>0$.
-No adequate witness exists in the direct whole-term language $\mathcal W_0$.
+The direct whole-term language $\mathcal W_0$ contains zero adequate witnesses.
 At least one adequate witness exists only after a representation lift away from direct whole-term reasoning.